inspiringsource/Multi-Monitor-Mouse-Finder/README.md

 # Multi-Monitor Mouse Finder

 * **Name Change:** This project, formerly known as "Cursor-track-find," has been renamed to **Multi-Monitor Mouse Finder**.
 This new name better reflects the app's purpose.
-The name change will be fully implemented with the next release 1.2.0.

 A minimal Windows utility to help you **find your mouse cursor quickly and easily—especially in multi-monitor setups**.